amarachi-tech/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-script to print absolute current directory
+to display the content list of current directory